ESP32-C61-DevKitC-1 v2.0

 This user guide will help you get started with ESP32-C61-DevKitC-1 and will also provide more in-depth information.

-ESP32-C61-DevKitC-1 is an entry-level development board based on ESP32-C61-WROOM-1, a general-purpose module with up to 8 MB SPI flash and 2 MB PSRAM.
+ESP32-C61-DevKitC-1 is an entry-level development board based on ESP32-C61-WROOM-1.
+The module integrated on this board comes with up to 8 MB of SPI flash and 2 MB of PSRAM.
 This board integrates complete Wi-Fi, and Bluetooth® Low Energy functions.

 Most of the I/O pins are broken out to the pin headers on both sides for easy interfacing.
 Developers can either connect peripherals with jumper wires or mount ESP32-C61-DevKitC-1 on a breadboard.